MosesSupposes/Purescript-By-Example/text/chapter4.md

 Again, this problem is solved by considering the solutions to subproblems.
 In this case, there are two subproblems, corresponding to the expressions `fib (n - 1)` and `fib (n - 2)`.
 When these two subproblems are solved, we assemble the result by adding the partial results.

-Note that, while the above examples of `fact` and `fib` work as intended, a more idiomatic implementation would use pattern matching instead of `if`/`then`/`else`.
+Note that, while the above examples of `factorial` and `fib` work as intended, a more idiomatic implementation would use pattern matching instead of `if`/`then`/`else`.
 Pattern matching techniques are discussed in a later chapter.

 ## Recursion on Arrays